 Temperature at night: Low 70s F max, ideal 50-60s F (20-23°C max, ideally under 18°C)

 Humidity at daytime: Below 40%

 Size: The bigger, the better!
 Minimum 36x18x36in (90x45x90cm)

 Cage Type: Full mesh or hybrid

-Light: UVB source (inside), Daylight source (Window or LED) inside or outside
+Light: UVB source (inside or outside), Daylight source (Window or LED) (inside or outside)

 Hydration: Fogger at night, hand misting morning and evening